 The saloon was wildly popular with cowboys, traders, miners, and the many travelers of the Santa Fe Trail.
-The saloon did so well that Henry added guest rooms in 1880, and the hotel was soon considered to be one of the most elegant hotels west of the Mississippi River
+The saloon did so well that Henry added guest rooms in 1880, and the hotel was soon considered one of the most elegant hotels west of the Mississippi River.

 Many well-known people stayed there over the years.
 Wyatt Earp, his brother Morgan, and their wives spent three nights at the St. James on their way to Tombstone, Arizona.
 Jesse James stayed there several times, always in room 14, signing the registry with his alias, R.H.
 Howard.
 Jesse James’ nemesis and would-be killer, Bob Ford, also stayed at the St. James.

 Buffalo Bill Cody, a goat ranch manager for Lucien Maxwell for a short time, met Annie Oakley at the hotel and began to plan and rehearse their Wild West Show.
 When Henry’s son Fred was born, Buffalo Bill nicknamed him “Cyclone Dick” because he was born during a blustery snowstorm, and he was soon asked to be Fred’s godfather.

 As Fred Lambert grew older, Buffalo Bill would be one of the first to give him instruction in the use of guns.
 Fred Lambert would spend his entire life upholding the law as a Cimarron Sheriff, a member of the tribal police, and a territorial marshal.
 When Buffalo Bill and Annie Oakley left Cimarron to take their show on the road, they took an entire village of Indians from the Cimarron area with them.

 Other notables who have stayed at the historic inn include Bat Masterson, train robber Black Jack Tom Ketchum, General Sheridan, Doc Holliday, Billy the Kid, Clay Allison, Pat Garret, artist Fredrick Remington, Governor Lew Wallace, and writer Zane Grey.
 The Hotel was later renamed the St. James and continues to cater to travelers today.

 When the railroads came through, the Santa Fe Trail died, and soon after, the gold in the area began to play out.
 Cimarron’s population began to dwindle, and the elegant St. James Hotel fell into disrepair.